diecknet/diecknet-scripts/README.md

 ## License

-The code in the repository is licensed under the [MIT license](LICENSE.md), if applicable.
+The code in the repository is licensed under the [MIT license](LICENSE.md), if applicable or not stated otherwise.